Johnny Townsend (American football)

-Johnny Townsend (born February 14, 1995) is an American football punter for the Orlando Guardians of the XFL.
-He played college football at Florida.
-He was drafted by the Oakland Raiders in the fifth round of the 2018 NFL Draft.
-His younger brother Tommy is a punter on the Chiefs' active roster.
+Johnny Townsend (born February 14, 1995) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Florida Gators.
+He was selected by the Oakland Raiders in the fifth round of the 2018 NFL draft.
+His younger brother Tommy is a punter on the Houston Texans active roster.

-Early years
+Early life

 Townsend played at William R. Boone High School in Orlando.
+He and his brother were coached by kicking guru, Toby Peabody, though neither were punters under his tutelage.
 He was initially recruited by Ohio State.

 College career

-Townsend had the highest NCAA Division I FBS punting average in the country in 2016, with a 47.9 yard average.
+Townsend had the highest Football Bowl Subdivision (FBS) punting average in the country in 2016, with a 47.9 yard average.
 With this average, he also set the all-time punting record for the Florida Gators.
-Townsend held the NCAA Division I FBS record for highest career average yards per punt until 2021, when it was broken by Colorado State punter Ryan Stonehouse.
+Townsend held the FBS record for highest career average yards per punt until 2021, when it was broken by Colorado State punter Ryan Stonehouse.

 Professional career

 Oakland Raiders

-Townsend was drafted by the Oakland Raiders in the fifth round (173rd overall) of the 2018 NFL Draft.
+Townsend was selected by the Oakland Raiders in the fifth round (173rd overall) of the 2018 NFL draft.
 The pick used to draft him was acquired from the Dallas Cowboys in exchange for Jamize Olawale.
 He made his NFL debut in the Raiders' season opener against the Los Angeles Rams.
 He had four punts for 178 net yards in the 33–13 loss.
 In Week 10, against the Los Angeles Chargers, he executed a 42-yard rush on a fake punt.
 He totaled 70 punts for 3,022 net yards for a 43.17 average in his rookie season.
 He was waived by the Raiders on August 13, 2019.